RodriguesWall/KK---Desafio-Front-End-2023/README.md

 Builds the app for production to the `build` folder

 ## BACK END
+I Developed the Back End project using Node Js and MySql.

 ### Rotas
 API_URL = https://zap-plus-api.herokuapp.com
   Product List | GET | `/kuantoKusta/product/list`